 While not able to vote in the US Election given she is not American, Lipa sat down with US Senator Bernie Sanders in October to address the young eligible voters who follow her.
 Together, they talked about the importance of voting and how other countries like the UK are affected by leadership decisions in the US.

 “It is enormously important for the US and the rest of the world that Donald Trump is not re-elected,” said Sanders, Lipa nodding along.

-More than 150 million American voters turned out for the November 3 US election, marking the highest turnout ever.
+More than 150 million American voters turned out for the November 3 US election, marking the highest turnout in over a century.
 A November 6 analysis from Tufts University showed that youth voter turnout (ages 18 to 29) surged by around eight percent this year compared to 2016, thus playing a key role in such a tight race.